nitish29/unwind/README.md

 This application makes use of **4** view **_functions_** to display data to the user.

 - home
-	- This function makes a call to fetchEventbriteCategories action in order to fetch a list of all the categories to be presented to the user on the home page.
+	- This function makes a call to fetchEventbriteCategories function in order to fetch a list of all the categories to be presented to the user on the home page.
 Once all the data is fetched, it is santized into a format that the django templating engine can understand and passed to *categories.html* template.

 - events
-	- This function makes a call to the fetchEventbriteEvents action in order to get a list of all the events corresponding to categories selected by the user.
+	- This function makes a call to the fetchEventbriteEvents function in order to get a list of all the events corresponding to categories selected by the user.
 The data fetched is santized and passed to *events.html* template.

 - fetchEventbriteCategories
 	- This function makes a call to the Eventbrite API's **Categories** endpoint to get a _JSON_ response object of all the categories.